Communication in the Canadian Classroom (CCC)

 4. Select the Register on Waiting List button.
 You will receive an automated waitlist confirmation email to your Western email account.

-Registration is on a first come first serve basis upon receipt of the $20 deposit.
-Once the program spots are full, you will remain on the waitlist and will be notified if a spot becomes available.
-Deposits will be returned upon completion of the program, or if a participant cancels their registration 3 business days prior to the start of the program.
+Due to limited enrolment, we are not able to accept everyone who registers on the Wait List.
+Reminder, registration is on a first come first serve basis upon receipt of your completed registration form.
+When all the program spots are full, we will notify you and keep you on the waitlist.
+If a spot becomes available, we will register a participant from the Wait List.
 If a spot does not become available for you, we encourage you to register for the next offering of CCC.

 If there is a spot for you in the program, you will receive a registration confirmation email to your Western email account after we receive your deposit, which means you are officially registered in the program.
 If you have any questions or problems registering for an event, please consult our help guide or contact ctl@uwo.ca.